REVERSING THE ‘PONZI’ SCHEME

 DEFINING THE REAL PURPOSE OF MONEY

-When people talk about 'saving' LETS units till they have enough to buy what you want - that is quite different to accumulating them in the way people accumulate money - putting it aside - or getting as much as they can to become "rich" for the sake of status - or ego.
-LETS units aren't depreciated by inflation as they aren't produced without a relation to the energy expended, or the goods and services provided.
-Essentially, that is the missing link in the worlds financial systems - productive capacity is divorced from consumption capacity.
+Essentially, the missing link in the worlds financial systems is the fact that our society's productive capacity is divorced from its consumption capacity.
 There is absolutely no point in producing anything if it can't be consumed.
 Once you convert "money" into a commodity and allow gambling into the system, and the creation of "money" without any relationship between production and consumption, it must result in the boom and bust cycles along with inflation and deflation.

 As for linking politics and the economy - it is virtually impossible to separate the two.

 Actually, two of the best writers on economic issues are C H Douglas and Fredrick Soddy - both practical and qualified professional in Engineering and Chemistry, respectively - and not professional economists.
 Both wrote in the 1930's and accurately foresaw where the current financial system was heading.

 To 'rationalise' going into debt as being a reasonable "capital investment', when it's not your 'capital', and you have no alternative to achieving the generally accepted standard of living, seems to be the approach of a rationalist.
 Going into debt can work for some people, if used in a responsible manner.
 However, the "responsibility" is a two way street, it applies to the lender as much as it does the borrower, and when the lender is motivated by the amount lending he can achieve, "responsibility" gets put on the back burner.